 It’s important that people have a reason to come back to your website.
 If you don’t then they won’t return.
 Research shows it can be five to nine visits to a website before they would even buy anything you have to offer.
 If you can’t get people back to your site, then their first visit will be their last.

 Get Visitors to Convert

 This doesn’t mean getting them to change religion, it merely means getting them to either buy from your site forcing them to action something such as signing up to your newsletter or following you on Twitter.
 You need to make this process obvious too, and you need to have KPI metrics in place, so you can monitor your websites’ performance!
 Why?
-Well given that the web is always evolving, if you can’t monitor performance then you can’t make incremental change to keep up with your clients and customers patterns and requirements.
+Well given that the web is always evolving, if you can’t monitor performance then you can’t make incremental changes to keep up with your client’s and customers’ patterns and requirements.

 Get website referrals from people wherever and whenever you can.
 Even a simple reciprocal link could have a profound impact on your website and its page rank for example in Google.
 You can do this in a number of ways such as using share features, embedded linkbacks, affiliate marketing and by promoting your content on forums and social media.
 Viral marketing as seen through the likes of Twitter trends can be very powerful, but it doesn’t just happen, it has to be earned.
 But there’s no reason why you can’t make the most of it.
 Start today!

 The list doesn’t stop here though, but it will get you going.
 You need constant continuous improvement in order to be a success in the long term regarding any website development.
 But with tenacity and the right platforms in place, it’s not as arduous a task as it may seem.